How rigorous is the supervisory and enforcement environment?

 With the overlap in the supervisory and enforcement responsibilities for APRA and ASIC, both regulators have a cooperation framework to guide their joint enforcement functions.

-The KNF exercises supervision and control over insurance and insurance intermediation activity within the scope set out in the Insurance Law, the Insurance Intermediation Law (which will remain in force until 30 September 2018), the Insurance Distribution Law (which will come into force as of 1 October 2018) as well as in the Act of 21 July 2006 on Financial Market Supervision.
+The KNF exercises supervision and control over insurance and insurance intermediation activity within the scope set out in the Insurance Law, the Insurance Distribution Law and in the Act on Financial Market Supervision of 21 July 2006.

 The KNF issues recommendations, in which it sets out specific requirements for insurers in order to ensure compliance with the law, protect the interests of policyholders, to limit the risk occurring in their activities etc.